Weroom: Origin

 Based on the fact that the flatsharing market consists of 1 million people in France and 10 million people across Europe, Thomas Villeneuve launched Weroom to fill this market.
 The service helps bring the community of flatsharers, landlords, tenants and agencies together to make finding a flatshare easier.

 Concept and usages

 This platform allows users to see listings of properties and to find their future flatmates on a more personal level.
 Users are able to book their rooms online with the online booking system.

 History

 Thomas Villeneuve and Isabelle George founded Weroom in 2013, in Paris.

 In early 2014, the start-up was backed up by the real-estate group, Nexity, who detains 80% of its capital.
 In August 2014, Weroom opened up another office in London.

 Business model

 The concept is born from a sharing economy.
-It is structured to act as the middle ground between offer (agencies, networks, landlords) and demand (students, young professionals, mobile professionals, seniors).
+It is structured to act as the middle ground between supply (agencies, networks, landlords) and demand (students, young professionals, mobile professionals, seniors).